University Marketing and Communications

 • Seek out student and faculty testimonials.
 Short quotes and nice photos are a great way to connect with your audience.

-• Keep the brand attributes in mind as you write content.
-Reinforce them when and where you can.
+• Keep the friendly, engaging brand voice and tone in mind as you write content.

 Designing pages